Archive for May, 2008

 Ricoh’s Eco-Patents

-Thursday, May 22nd, 2008
+May 22nd, 2008

 ricoh.JPG

 My esteemed colleague Mike D. brought a couple of interesting patents to my attention.
-U.S. Patent No. 7,353,118, which issued last month, and U.S. Patent No. 7,117,117 are owned by Japanese office equipment maker and document management solutions provider Ricoh Company
+U.S. Patent No. 7,353,118, which issued last month, and U.S. Patent No. 7,117,117 are owned by Japanese office equipment maker and document management solutions provider Ricoh Company.

 The patents are directed to a system for assessing a company’s environmental impact and is embodied in what Ricoh calls its Eco Balance and Environmental Impact Evaluation.
 The patented system helps companies collect information from all points of a product’s life cycle, including manufacturing points and chemical materials used to make the products, sales and distribution points, end use points, maintenance and collection/recycling of the products.
 The system also collects and analyzes data from other facets of a business such as personnel and account information and the company’s environmental conservation activities.
 In addition, the system includes a database of environmental laws, regulations and standards.